phrackchen/phrackchen.github.io/about/index.md

 comments: false
 ---

-<center> I'm a undergraduate student in the Electronic and Informatio nEngineering school at University of Science and Technology of China</center>
+<center> I'm a undergraduate student in the Electronic and Information Engineering school at <a href="http://en.ustc.edu.cn/"> University of Science and Technology of China</a></center>

 ## Education